viters/docs/configuration/flows/operations.md

 ![Delete Data](https://cdn.directus.io/docs/v9/configuration/flows/operations/operations-20220603A/delete-data-20220603A.webp)

-This Operation deletes Item(s) from a Collection by ID or query.
+This operation deletes item(s) from a collection.

+**Options**

+- **Collection** — Select the collection you'd like to delete items from.
-- **Permissions** — Set the scope of permissions used for this Operation.
+- **Permissions** — Set the scope of permissions used for this operation.
-- **Collection** — Use the dropdown menu to select the Collection you'd like to delete Items from.
+- **Emit Events** — Toggle whether the event is emitted.
 - **IDs** — Set Item IDs and press enter to confirm.
 Click the ID to remove.
-- **Query** — Select Items to delete with a query.
+- **Query** — Select items to delete with a query.
 To learn more, see [Filter Rules](/reference/filter-rules).

-:::tip

-Make sure the Operation is scoped with the [permissions](/configuration/users-roles-permissions) necessary to delete Items.
+**Payload**

+An array with the ID(s) of all items deleted will be appended under its `<operationKey>`.

+**More Details**

+:::warning

+**Emit Events** toggles the event's _visibility_ throughout Directus.
+For example, if togged on, this operation will trigger relevant event hooks in other flows or custom extensions.
+If toggled off, the operation will not trigger other event hooks.
+Imagine a situation where you have a flow being triggered by `<collection>.items.delete` which contains an operation that then tries to delete another item in that `<collection>`.
+This would throw an infinite loop where the operation triggers its own flow, endlessly.
+However, if you toggle **Emit Events** off, then this operation no longer triggers other event hooks.

 :::